 - Students will demonstrate the ability to communicate orally.
-(Assessed in SPH106) - Students will demonstrate fundamental mathematical skills.
+(Assessed in SPH106 or SPH 107) - Students will demonstrate fundamental mathematical skills.
 (Assessed in MTH100 or MTH116) - Students will demonstrate competency in writing skills.
 (Assessed in ENG101 or ENG131) - Students will demonstrate skills in the basic use of computers.
 (Assessed in CIS146)

-Statewide Transfer & Articulation Reporting System (STARS)
+Alabama Transfers (formerly known as the Statewide Transfer & Articulation Reporting System (STARS))

-Central Alabama Community College is subject to the Statewide Articulation and General Studies Agreement; therefore, students are assured that successful completion of courses identified as part of the core curriculum will result in transfer of credit earned in these courses to any Alabama two or four-year public institution of higher education.
+Central Alabama Community College is subject to the Alabama Transfers Agreement; therefore, students are assured that successful completion of courses identified as part of the core curriculum will result in transfer of credit earned in these courses to any Alabama two or four-year public institution of higher education.

-The Alabama Articulation Program or "STARS," Statewide Transfer and Articulation Reporting System, is the Alabama computerized articulation and transfer planning system, which is designed to assist Alabama community college students with degree requirements, course equivalents, and other transfer information pertaining to specific programs of study at each state-funded four-year institution.
-As the information link among state public two-year and four-year institutions, STARS efficiently and effectively provides students, counselors, and educators with accurate information to make transfer decisions.
-The STARS system can prevent the loss of course credit hours, provide direction for the scheduling of course work, and ease the transition from one institution to another.
+The Alabama Transfers Program, formerly "STARS," Statewide Transfer and Articulation Reporting System, is the Alabama computerized articulation and transfer planning system, which is designed to assist Alabama community college students with degree requirements, course equivalents, and other transfer information pertaining to specific programs of study at each state-funded four-year institution.
+As the information link among state public two-year and four-year institutions, Alabama Transfers efficiently and effectively provides students, counselors, and educators with accurate information to make transfer decisions.
+The Alabama Transfers system can prevent the loss of course credit hours, provide direction for the scheduling of course work, and ease the transition from one institution to another.
 This information is available to the public via the Internet.
-A variety of information, including an AGSC approved transfer guide, may be obtained by visiting the STARS website at http://stars.troy.edu.
+A variety of information, including an AGSC approved transfer guide, may be obtained by visiting the Alabama Transfers website at https://alabamatransfers.com.
 This site also contains information regarding transfer to four-year private institutions within the State of Alabama.